 What is Hyperhidrosis?

-Hyperhidrosis, or excessive sweating, is a condition that affects millions of people around the world.
-Uncontrolled sweating can occur in various parts of the body including the hands, feet, or underarms.
-Although high temperatures or stress can increase perspiration, they don’t cause hyperhidrosis.
+Hyperhidrosis, or excessive sweating, is a condition that affects millions of people around the world that is caused by overactive sweat glands.
+Hyperhidrosis can affect various parts of the body including the hands, feet, or underarms.
 Hyperhidrosis may be an inherited trait or physiological condition that stops the body from properly regulating its temperature.

 What is BOTOX® treatment?